3D Modeling (MODL) Courses

 - Transferable:CSU

 This introductory course to video game design studies the art, technology, and science involved in the creation and development of computer games.
 The course covers video game history, game theory, design of computer-based games, delivery systems, development cycle, case studies, ethical and social issues, and emerging technologies and trends.
+Students will create a working game prototype and a design document that establishes the full scope and context of the game.
 This course emphasizes the understanding and the interdisciplinary nature of video game design; this course is not a computer programming course.
-Formerly known as GCOM 420
+Formerly known as GCOM 420.

 Upon completion of this course, the student will be able to: